ManticoreGamesInc/platform-documentation/src/tutorials/cosmetic_tutorial.md

 end
 ```

 Create the `EnablePlayer` function.
-This will handle enabling the player when they close the cosmetic UI.
+This will give back control to the player's character so they can move around and use their mount when the cosmetic UI has been closed.

 #### Create OnTriggerOverlap Function